J535D165/CoronaWatchNLExtended/README.md

 ![plots/exponential_growth_weekly.png](/plots/exponential_growth_weekly.png)

-### :chart_with_upwards_trend: Forecast charts
+## :chart_with_upwards_trend: Forecast charts

-The following graphs show various predictions about the development of the coronavirus in the Netherlands.
+The following graphs show various predictions about the development of the coronavirus outbreak in the Netherlands.

 The first predictions are based on exponential growth model.
 ![plots/prediction.png](/plots/prediction.png)